 R7-A7 was Ahsoka's astromech droid during the Clone Wars, serving her from the Battle of Ryloth all through the end of the war, where he was killed by clone troopers during the execution of Order 66.

-- Ascended Extra: During the first five seasons of the series, R7 didn't have any significant role to play except to be Ahsoka's astromech co-pilot.
+- Ascended Extra: During the first five seasons of The Clone Wars, R7 didn't have any significant role to play except to be Ahsoka's astromech co-pilot, and even then, those appearances were very sparse.
 He finally gets a major role to play in the final two episodes by helping Ahsoka and Rex escape Order 66.

 - Due to the Dead: Following the battle that gets him killed, Ahsoka recovers his parts and rearranges them in a manner that makes his form clearly visible, as a memorial of sorts.

-- Heroic Sacrifice: He throws himself into the line of fire to save Ahsoka from a brainwashed Clone's gun.
+- Heroic Sacrifice: He throws himself into the line of fire to save Ahsoka from a brainwashed clone trooper's gun.

 - Satellite Character: His main characterization is to act as Ahsoka's R2 stand-in and perform many of the same actions, seeing as the other, more famous droid is often off on his own adventures.

-- Shock and Awe: Victimizes a brainwashed Rex with this, so he can cart him off to the medbay to deal with the control chip in his head.
+- Shock and Awe: Victimizes a brainwashed Rex with this, so he can cart him off to the medical bay to deal with the control chip in his head.

 - Undying Loyalty: His loyalties lie with Ahsoka, not the Republic.
 As such, when Order 66 comes down and Ahsoka sneaks into the droid storage bay in hopes of recruiting him, he (and a couple of other droids) immediately join her.